MaybeSomeone-arc18/fuko/README.md

 ## Roadmap

 **In progress**
+- [ ] **Continuous live sync:** the Lambda and EventBridge pipeline is built; wiring enrichment into every scheduled run so opportunities stay current and fully matched.
 - [ ] **Editable profiles:** change saved skills, interests, and location anytime; the feed re-resolves live.
 - [ ] **Deeper taxonomy:** more skills, topics, and opportunity types for precise profiles.
 - [ ] **Dynamic Funky theme:** richer motion and reactive elements.